Susan Bieke Neilson: Illness and death

 After being nominated by Bush, Neilson learned that she had myelodysplastic syndrome, a rare blood disorder that eventually required her to undergo a bone marrow transplant in 2003.
 Though greatly diminished physically, Neilson returned to work and, following confirmation, moved her chambers to the federal courthouse in Detroit.
 On January 25, 2006, Neilson succumbed to the lingering effects of her illness, and died of lung failure in Detroit at the age of 49.
 Due to her illness and death, Neilson served for only two months on the Sixth Circuit and never wrote any opinions.
 According to an order of the court published in January 2006, Neilson participated in a decision to rehear a case en banc.
 The order does not indicate whether Neilson voted for or against rehearing.

 Neilson was survived by her husband and two daughters.

 Epilogue

-After her death, in June 2006, President Bush nominated Stephen J. Murphy III, the United States Attorney for the United States District Court for the Eastern District of Michigan, as Neilson's replacement.
+After her death, in June 2006, President Bush nominated United States Attorney Stephen J. Murphy III for the United States District Court for the Eastern District of Michigan, as Neilson's replacement.
 When Levin and Stabenow again balked in the 110th Congress at confirming any more Bush judicial nominees for Michigan, his nomination was withdrawn and replaced with that of failed Clinton nominee Helene White, now divorced from Levin's cousin.
 White was confirmed to Neilson's old seat in 2008.